mpeniket/intro-text-mod-prompt-shields/README.md

 **Explanation:**

-This code analyses user input for harmful content with the text moderation (`text:analyze`) endpoint  It checks for `Hate`, `Sexual`, `SelfHarm`, and `Violence` [categories of harm](https://learn.microsoft.com/en-us/azure/architecture/guide/responsible-innovation/harms-modeling/type-of-harm), and parses the response from the API to get the severity levels for each category.
+This code analyzes user input for harmful content with the text moderation (`text:analyze`) endpoint.
+It checks for `Hate`, `Sexual`, `SelfHarm`, and `Violence` [categories of harm](https://learn.microsoft.com/en-us/azure/architecture/guide/responsible-innovation/harms-modeling/type-of-harm), and parses the response from the API to get the severity levels for each category.
 This can be returned to the front-end to display warnings or block inappropriate content.
 You can determine what is the acceptable threshold for each category based on your application's requirements.

 ### 2. Prompt Shielding